If you have been asked to be a Guarantor you are probably a parent or close relative/friend of a student.

 A guarantor is someone who agrees to pay for a tenant's rent (and potentially other charges) if they don't/can't pay it.

-To be a Guarantor you need to own a home (either on your own or with other parties) in England (including the Isle of Wight or Isle of Man), Wales or the Channel Islands.
+To be a Guarantor you need to own a home (either on your own or with other people) in England (including the Isle of Wight or Isle of Man), Wales or the Channel Islands.
+You can have a mortgage on the property and act as a Guarantor.

 We're sorry, but if you rent a house, or own a house in Scotland or Northern Ireland, you're not eligible to be a guarantor with us.
 If you cannot be a guarantor, there is an option to use a company called Housing Hand, you can have a look at what they do and how it works via their website http://www.housinghand.co.uk/ or pay in two instalments.